15-Ab/potd/README.md

 ## Approach

 **Disjoint Set Initialization** :
-- Initialized the parent and size arrays for the disjoint set.
+- I initialized the parent and size arrays for the disjoint set.
 - Each node is initially its own parent, and the size of each set is set to 1.

 **Processing Weighted Edges** :